aerickt/ding-dong/README.md

         "TOKEN": "<your token>"
     }

 You'll also need to create your own trigger file (called triggers.txt) and populate it with your own triggers.
 Run `node index.js` and you're done.
-You can use `screen` or systemd to have it run in the background if you're on Linux (using start.sh).
+You can use `screen` or systemd to have it run in the background if you're on Linux.